Bernard Herrmann: Collaboration with Alfred Hitchcock

 Herrmann is closely associated with the director Alfred Hitchcock.
 He wrote the scores for seven Hitchcock films, from The Trouble with Harry (1955) to Marnie (1964), a period that included Vertigo, North by Northwest, and Psycho.
 He was also credited as sound consultant on The Birds (1963), as there was no actual music in the film as such, only electronically made bird sounds.

 The film score for the remake of The Man Who Knew Too Much (1956) was composed by Herrmann, but two of the more significant pieces of music in the film – the song "Que Sera, Sera (Whatever Will Be, Will Be)" and the Storm Clouds Cantata played in the Royal Albert Hall – are not by Herrmann (although he did re-orchestrate the cantata by Australian-born composer Arthur Benjamin written for the earlier Hitchcock film of the same name).
 However, this film did give Herrmann the opportunity for an on-screen appearance: he is the conductor of the London Symphony Orchestra in the Albert Hall scene.
 Herrmann's score for Hitchcock's The Wrong Man (1956) is in a jazz style and makes heavy use of bass; Emmanuel Balestrero (Henry Fonda), the wrong man of the title, is a jazz bassist.

 Herrmann's most recognizable music is from Hitchcock's Psycho.
 Unusual for a thriller at the time, the score uses only the string section of the orchestra.
 The screeching violin heard during the famous shower scene (which Hitchcock originally suggested have no music at all) is one of the most famous moments in film score history.
 Hitchcock admitted at the time that Psycho heavily depended on the music for its tension and sense of pervading doom.
 David Thomson notes Herrmann's "sly borrowings from Beethoven's Eroica", a recording of which can be seen in the bedroom of Norman Bates (Anthony Perkins).
 Herrmann's score also had a direct influence on producer George Martin's staccato string arrangement for the Beatles' 1966 single "Eleanor Rigby".

 His score for Vertigo (1958) is seen as just as masterly.
 In many of the key scenes, Hitchcock let Herrmann's score take centre stage, a score whose melodies, echoing the "Liebestod" from Richard Wagner's Tristan und Isolde, dramatically convey the main character's obsessive love for the image of a woman and underscores that Vertigo, like Tristan, is a story of love and death.
-Ross writes that Hermann's homage "is a matter of deliberation and subtlety.
+Ross writes that Herrmann's homage "is a matter of deliberation and subtlety.
 The main melodic contour is his own; the harmony is still his idiosyncratic construction.
 He is jogging the memory of those who know Tristan and the subconscious of those who don't.
 His veiled citations indicate in their own way the unstoppable recurrence of the past."